jhjguxin/project-manage/learn.shayhowe.com/html-css/typography.en-US.markdown

 ##### Line Height

 Line height, the distance between two lines of text known as leading, is declared using the `line-height` property.
 The `line-height` takes all general length and numeral values, as mentioned above within `font-size`.
-The best practice for legibility is to set the `line-height` to around one and half times that of your font-size.
+The best practice for legibility is to set the `line-height` to around one and half times that of your `font-size`.
 This could be quickly accomplished by setting the `line-height` to `150%`.
 However, if you are working with a baseline grid having a little more control over your `line-height` using pixels may be preferred.

 **Line height may also be used to vertical center single lines of text within an element**.
 Setting an element’s `line-height` to the same value as the element’s `height` will vertically center the text.
 This technique is commonly seen within buttons, alert messages, and other single line text blocks.